jarriagad/khepri/README.md

 Khepri uses the Docker python SDK to find desired containers / volumes and back them up to a specified directory.

-How-to:

-First, make sure that you have edited the .env file to your liking.
-If .env is left as default, or not existant, Khepri will back up all volumes found in the node that it is running on.

-`vim .env`

-`./khepri.py`
+How-to: (Current usage for *develop* branch)

+By default, Khepri will try to back up all containers as it is impartial to container status If you would like to backup select containers, edit the list named `target_containers` and include all containers you want backed up

+By default, the script stored the backups in the directory that it was executed from.
+To change this, change the variable `custom_backup_path` to a desired path.
+IE: `custom_backup_path = "/path/to/backup"`

+Once config has been set, initiate script with:
+`./khepri`

 TODO:
 - Implement config / .env file
+- Fix stdout
-- Fix backup() function
+- Fix timestamp feature